jimmybunter01/jimmybunter01/README.md

 # 👋 Hi, I’m @jimmybunter01

 🌱 I’m currently learning and/or developing my skills in:
-1) Data Science & Machine Learning in Python.
+1) Machine Learning in Python.
-2) Rust
+2) Graphics Programming in C

 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ---!>